 So if you’re considering a career change into the financial services, I would recommend that you talk to people in the field to see what their days are like.
 That’s the only way to get a feel for what it’s really like to be a financial advisor.

 I realize that there are a lot of readers who work in the financial services industry who may not agree with everything that i’ve written.
-I look forward to hearing your feedback!If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+I look forward to hearing your feedback!If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).